aquinjay/dotfiles/private_dot_config/nvim/README.md

 Keymaps are used to remap defaults keybindings in neovim.
 Note this specific file is idiosyncratic compared to how remaps are typically done.
 Review contents in the file iteself before consulting external guides.

+## Plugins
+Managed by packer.
+Plugins stored in .local/share/nvim/site.
+Where all plugins save their data.
+There are optional and start.
+Start just run on startup.
+Optional is where lazy loaded plugins live.
+Note more lazy loading will not necessarily speed things up.

+Plugin directory is made by Packer to manage plugins and compile them.
+Can delete but packer will re-create.
+See packer options to modify load.